 As of now, you can’t use EF-M lenses on Canon DSLR bodies.
-It is because no manufacturer has come up with an adapter which makes these lenses compatible with an APS-C mirrorless camera.
+It is because no manufacturer has come up with an adapter which makes these mirrorless lenses compatible with DSLR camera bodies.

 I don’t think anyone will be looking to buy an EF-M lens to use it with a Canon DSLR camera.

 So, next time, when you are buying a Canon camera lens, make sure to buy the right type of mount, which is compatible with your type of interchangeable lens camera.